-Water is supplied to the New Castle water system from the Portsmouth water system.
-It comes from a combination of surface water and groundwater sources.
+Water supplied to Portsmouth water system customers comes from a combination of surface water and groundwater sources.
 The surface water supply is the Bellamy Reservoir, which is located in Madbury and Dover.
 Water flows from the reservoir to the Water Treatment Facility (WTF) in Madbury, where it is treated using a coagulation, dissolved air floatation and dual media filtration process.
-The treated water is chlorinated with sodium hypochlorite prior to distribution into the system.
+The treated water is chlorinated with sodium hypochlorite before distribution into the system.
 Sodium hydroxide (used to adjust the final pH and alkalinity), fluoride as hydrofluorosilicic acid (used to prevent tooth decay) and poly/ortho-phosphate (sequestering chemical to reduce precipitation of iron and manganese and corrosion inhibitor used to protect distribution system pipes) are also added before distribution to our regionally served water customers.

 There are currently three groundwater wells in Madbury (Madbury Wells #2, #3 and #4) that are pumped with the treated surface water through a transmission main to the Booster Pumping Station in Newington.
-Water is pumped from the Newington Booster Pumping Station to customers through the Portsmouth distribution system into New Castle.
-On occasion, New Castle may also receive water from three groundwater wells, two of which, Portsmouth #1 Well and Collins Well, are located off Route 33 (Greenland Road).
+Customers in Madbury, Durham, and some customers along Fox Point Road in Newington, receive water from the transmission main.
+Water is pumped from the Newington Booster Pumping Station to customers through the Portsmouth distribution system.

+Portsmouth is also served by three groundwater wells.
+Two of them, Portsmouth Well #1 and Collins Well, are located off Route 33 (Greenland Road).
 The third well, the Greenland Well, is located off Post Road in Greenland.
+The area in Greenland served by the public water system, and a southern portion of Portsmouth, is primarily supplied by the Greenland Well.
+Sodium hypochlorite and poly/ortho-phosphate are added to the water supplied by the Portsmouth Well #1, Collins Well and Greenland Well.
+Fluoride as hydrofluorosilicic acid is also added at the Greenland Well.